StackVista/stackstate-docs/use/alerting/kubernetes-monitors.md

 ## Overview

-This section describes the out of the box monitors delivered with StackState.
+This section describes the out-of-the-box monitors delivered with StackState.
 Monitors delivered with the product are added constantly.
 Have a look under the Monitors section in the main menu to find the full list.

 ## Out of the box Kubernetes monitors

 ### Available service endpoints

 It is important to ensure that your services are available and accessible to users.
 To monitor this, StackState has set up a check that verifies if a service has at least one endpoint available.
 Endpoints are network addresses that enable communication between different components in a distributed system, and they need to be available for the service to function properly.
-If there is an occurrence of zero endpoints available within the last 10 minutes, the monitor will remain in a deviating state, indicating that there may be an issue with the service that needs to be addressed.
+If there is an occurrence of zero endpoints available within the last 10 minutes, the monitor will remain deviating, indicating that there may be an issue with the service that needs to be addressed.

 ### HTTP - 5xx error ratio